 - 5.1.
 The Bank is entitled to aggregate a client's order with any transaction on its own behalf as well as with orders of other clients, in all cases where the Bank considers that in this way a better result can be provided to the client than if the order were executed individually.
 The Bank is entitled to aggregate orders only if the aggregation of orders is unlikely to harm the interests of the clients whose orders are aggregated by the Bank. - 5.2.
-In cases where client orders have been aggregated, the respective aggregated transactions shall be distributed in good faith and without discrimination between the clients whose orders were aggregated after the transaction has been executed. - 5.2.1.
-An aggregated order that has been executed in full shall be allocated at the price of execution in accordance with the volume of each individual order. - 5.2.2.
-In case of an aggregated order that has been executed partially or through more than one transaction and at different prices, individual orders of clients shall be allocated and satisfied according to time and price priorities, i.e. the last individual order shall be executed only in the case and in the amount when the previous order is fully executed. - 5.2.3.
-The Bank may only allocate an aggregated order that has been executed partially on a pro rata basis in accordance with the volume of individual orders at the price of execution if the consent of all clients whose orders were aggregated is received. - 5.2.4.
-While providing portfolio management services, the Bank may aggregate client orders in accordance with market practice, ensuring the principle of mutual fairness in relation to the portfolios of these clients. - 5.3.
+In cases where client orders have been aggregated, the respective aggregated transactions shall be distributed in good faith and without discrimination between the clients whose orders were aggregated after the transaction has been executed - 5.3.
+An aggregated order that has been executed in full shall be allocated at the price of execution in accordance with the volume of each individual order. - 5.4.
+In case of an aggregated order that has been executed partially or through more than one transaction and at different prices, individual orders of clients shall be allocated and satisfied according to time and price priorities, i.e., the last individual order shall be executed only in the case and in the amount when the previous order is fully executed. - 5.5.
+The Bank may only allocate an aggregated order that has been executed partially on a pro rata basis in accordance with the volume of individual orders at the price of execution if the consent of all clients whose orders were aggregated is received. - 5.6.
+If the Bank aggregates a client's order with a transaction executed in its own name and the aggregated order is partially executed, the Bank will allocate the respective transactions in priority order first in favour of the client and then the Bank.
+If the Bank can reasonably demonstrate that without such aggregation, it would not have been able to execute the order under such favourable conditions or could not have executed it at all, the Bank may apply a proportional income allocation for the transaction executed in its own name. - 5.7.
+While providing portfolio management services, the Bank may aggregate client orders in accordance with market practice, ensuring the principle of mutual fairness in relation to the portfolios of these clients. - 5.8.
 When providing portfolio management services, aggregated client orders (executed partially or in full) shall be allocated on a pro rata basis in accordance with the initial volume of such orders at the average price.